ImZackAdams/hamr-ai/README.md

 ## Abstract

-Large language models excel at short tasks yet struggle to retain long-term context.
+LLMs crush bite-sized tasks, then face-plant on long hauls.
-Fixed context limits force developers into a dilemma: keep every past turn and inflate token usage, or drop history and risk incoherent responses.
+Fixed context is the straight-jacket: keep every token and pay through the nose, or prune history and lobotomize the model.
-Retrieval-Augmented Generation helps, but ordinary vector search is flat, static, and ignores temporal importance.
+RAG patches the hole, but vanilla vector search is flat, frozen, and time-blind.

-**HAMR** introduces a layered memory structure that mimics human recall:
+**HAMR** bolts on a human-style memory stack:

-- **Short Term** – recent raw turns
+- **Short Term** – raw turns, hot off the wire
-- **Mid Term** – event-driven summaries
+- **Mid Term** – summaries when something actually happens
-- **Long Term** – abstract knowledge graphs or fact clusters
+- **Long Term** – distilled truth, graphs, core facts

-For each user query, HAMR scores every memory chunk by semantic relevance, recency decay, and user-defined importance, then assembles a lean prompt that maximizes useful information per token.
+Every query runs the gauntlet: score chunks on meaning, freshness, and weight, then spit out the leanest prompt per token.
-The result is an assistant that remembers what matters, forgets what does not, and stays within context constraints.
+Your assistant remembers what matters, forgets the noise, and never blows the context budget.

 ---

 ## Motivation

-- Modern assistants must sustain multi-day conversations, iterative workflows, and evolving knowledge bases.
+- Real assistants live for weeks, not seconds.
-- Token limits remain a hard boundary.
-Even with 100 K-token contexts, cost and latency grow rapidly.
+- Token ceilings are still physics; 100 K contexts just move the pain to your wallet.
-- A principled memory layer is essential for practical long-horizon artificial intelligence.
+- We need first-class memory, not another prompt engineering hack.

 ---

 ## Problem Statement

-1. **Context Explosion** – Long chats accumulate far more tokens than a single prompt can hold.
+1. **Context Explosion** – Chat history balloons way past the window.
-2. **Static Retrieval** – Plain vector search ranks only on similarity and ignores time or importance.
+2. **Static Retrieval** – Cosine similarity ≠ memory; it’s blind to time and priority.
-3. **Lossy Truncation** – Simple pruning discards valuable details with no regard for future relevance.
+3. **Lossy Truncation** – Naïve trimming nukes tomorrow’s critical detail.

 ---

 ## Related Work

 ### Conversation Buffer
-**✔️** Easy to implement, preserves detail
+**✔️** Dead simple, keeps everything
-**❌** Forgets older key facts
+**❌** Alzheimer’s for anything beyond the cap

 ### Summary Memory (LangChain, Zep)
-**✔️** Good token efficiency
+**✔️** Cheap on tokens
-**❌** Hallucination risk, lacks fine-grained recall
+**❌** Summaries hallucinate; fine-grained recall is gone

 ### Vector Retrieval
-**✔️** Can fetch arbitrary history
+**✔️** Pulls arbitrary past chunks
-**❌** No notion of recency or priority
+**❌** Ignores recency and hierarchy

-### Long Context Transformers (e.g., Claude 100 K, Gemini)
+### Long Context Transformers (Claude 100 K, Gemini)
-**✔️** Full-text attention
+**✔️** End-to-end attention
-**❌** High cost, slower, still needs filtering
+**❌** Expensive, slower, still filter-hungry

 ### Knowledge Graph Memory (GraphRAG, Graphiti)
-**✔️** Structured and queryable facts
+**✔️** Structured facts you can query
-**❌** Complex ingestion, slow updates
+**❌** Heavy ingest, brittle updates

-**HAMR combines the strengths of all the above approaches while mitigating their limitations.**
+**HAMR cherry-picks the wins and ditches the baggage.**

 ---